esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 Welcome to RaceDB!

+If you have already installed RaceDB and are doing an upgrade, follow the instructions for upgrading at the end of this document.

+Otherwise, you will need to do a full install.

 RaceDB is written in Python 2.7 in the Django web server framework.
 As a web server and a database, installation and initialization is more complicated than just installing a desktop app.

-To run RaceDB, you need to install a number of supporting modules.
+You will first need to install a number of supporting modules.
-For this, you need to be connected to the internet.
+To do this, you need to be connected to the internet.
-Try to get a reasonably fast connnection.
-This will save time.
+Try to get a reasonably fast connection as there is much to download.

-Once everything is installed, RaceDB will run without the internet.
+After installation, RaceDB will run without the internet.

-If you have already installed RaceDB and are doing an upgrade, follow the instructions for upgrading.

 ***********************************************************************
 Step 1:  Install Python 2.7: